“Daily Sightings” A Blog

 The only bird in the quiet woods was a Great Crested Flycatcher.
 It’s not unusual, normally.
 But normal isn’t always normal any more.

-I thought of a story written years ago, buried now in the “Stories” section of this website.
+You think of a story written years ago, buried now in the “Stories” section of this website.
 “The Ferruginous Hawk.”

-The link between this story and the sighting of a single flycatcher in an empty woodland is there, maybe—but you’d have to read the story to know for sure.
+The link between this story and the sighting of a single flycatcher in an empty woodland is there, maybe—but you’d have to read the story again to know for sure.

-It’s just a piece of fiction, written for the hell of it.
+It’s just a piece of short fiction, written for the hell of it.
 But some stories get under your skin.
 They surprise you by coming to the surface when you don’t expect it.